apadyal/SummarizationAPI/README.md

 http://140.82.12.45:3000/docs/

 ## Instructions for sending a request to SummarizationAPI using Postman
 1. Download Postman.
-Go to https://www.postman.com/downloads/ and choose your desired platform among Mac, Windows, or Linux. #   by using the link https://www.postman.com/downloads/
+Go to https://www.postman.com/downloads/ and choose your desired platform among Mac, Windows, or Linux. #   by using the link https://www.postman.com/downloads/ <br />
   a.
-Open the downloaded file and click on run, it will start the Installation on your system
+Open the downloaded file and click on run, it will start the Installation on your system <br />
   b.
 You can sign up or else it works without signing up.
-It is a free tool used for testing HTTP methods.
+It is a free tool used for testing HTTP methods. <br />
   c.
-Now you have successfully installed Postman.
+Now you have successfully installed Postman. <br />
-2. Create new request on Postman using following steps
+2. Create new request on Postman using following steps <br />
    a.
-Open Postman and create 'New Request'
+Open Postman and create 'New Request' <br />
    b.
-Select POST from the request dropdown.
+Select POST from the request dropdown. <br />
    c.
-Enter the API URL in the address box
+Enter the API URL in the address box <br />
    d.
-For building the request body, click on 'raw' and select 'JSON' from the dropdown.
+For building the request body, click on 'raw' and select 'JSON' from the dropdown. <br />
    e.
 Enter the message into the request body.
-NOTE:  add newline charecter '\n' If your paragraph has newlines for JSON parsing to successfully parse your message body as per JSON convention.
+NOTE:  add newline charecter '\n' If your paragraph has newlines for JSON parsing to successfully parse your message body as per JSON convention. <br />
-  	The request JSON format is as follows -
+  	The request JSON format is as follows - <br />

-     {
+     { <br />
-        “text”: “<Your lengthy paragraph here>”,
+        “text”: “< Your lengthy paragraph here >”, <br />
-        “sentenceCount”: 3 <Number of sentence in the summary>
+        “sentenceCount”: 3 <Number of sentence in the summary> <br />
-     }
+     } <br />
    f.
-Hit 'SEND'.
+Hit 'SEND'. <br />

 API Operation Template to use-
 Sr. No.	HTTP Method	Uniform API	Description	Example Payload